Quickstart

 To delete all the resources created in this quickstart, run the following commands.

-helm uninstall -n mif heimdall
+helm uninstall -n quickstart heimdall